The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The purpose of the Sprint Planning event is to plan and prepare the work for the upcoming sprint.
-The planning is on a group basis, and the whole Scrum Team is involved.
-This meeting is one of the foundations of the idea of self-organization.
+The planning is done on a group basis, and the whole Scrum Team is involved.
+This meeting is one of the foundations of the self-organization idea.

 The Sprint Planning event should answer the following main topics:

 What can be delivered at the end of the sprint?